10 Best Rehab Centers In Canada (2026)

 9. Neworld Medical Detox, Ontario

-This inpatient rehab center in Ontario helps patients with medically managed detox from both drugs and alcohol.
+This inpatient rehab center in Ontario helps clients with medically managed detox from both drugs and alcohol.
 The staff uses buprenorphine and naloxone to help patients withdraw from opioids, including prescription opioids.

 Location and contact information: